 Student staff are precluded from raising any matters in relation to their employment with the Guild in any public forum or meeting.

 Student staff may raise complaints or grievances about their employment through the line management structure, and have recourse to the Guild’s Grievance Procedure.
-The final body of appeal in serious complaints shall be the Guild Manager and President.

 Complaints